Zoombinis: Logical Journey of the Zoombinis (1996)

 Zoombini Isle, the Zoombinis' homeland, has been taken over by the evil Bloats.
 The Zoombinis flee, but end up in a mysterious and treacherous land.
 Players must guide the Zoombinis through this land to reach the safety of a new settlement: Zombiniton (Zoombiniville in the U.S.).
-The original version of the game by Broderbund Europe released in March 1996, came in English, French, and German.
-The US division of Broderbund made some minor changes and released a US version in December.
-As part of the US release, they changed the names of several areas in the game.
+The original version of the game by Broderbund Europe released in March 1996,.
+The European version has different names of some areas of the game.

 Gameplay

-The player starts at Zoombini Isle, where they assemble a team of 16 Zoombinis, picking from 5 different options each in hair, eyes, nose color, and footwear, for a total of 625 possible combinations.
+The player starts at Zoombini Isle, where they assemble a team of 16 Zoombinis, picking from 5 different options each in hair, eyes, nose color, and footwear, for a total of 625 (400 in the 2015 remake) possible combinations.
 Each combination can be used twice in the game.
 The player then has to do a series of minigames, helping the Zoombinis traverse through dangerous places until they reach the next location on the island.
 By the end of a minigame, a number of Zoombinis may be left behind.
 At the end of a section, the Zoombinis can rest at a campsite and be stored to join another group of Zoombinis if there are fewer than 16 Zoombinis left.
 From the first campsite are two branching roads that take the Zoombinis to two different areas of the island.
 These roads eventually join up at the second campsite which leads to the final section of the island.
 At the end of the final section lies the target destination Zombiniton/Zoombiniville.
 A monument is added to the new town if a group of 16 Zoombinis makes it through a leg of three challenges without any being lost.
-The game ends when 625 Zoombinis make it to Zoombiniville.
+The game ends when 625 (400 in the 2015 remake) Zoombinis make it to Zoombiniville.

 Zoombinis Logical Journey v2.0 (2001)

-The US version of the original game was expanded and republished as Zoombinis Logical Journey v2.0 by The Learning Company in September 2001.
+The original game was expanded and republished as Zoombinis Logical Journey v2.0 by The Learning Company in September 2001.